 Try to steer clear of the opinions of others when it comes to a mattress.
 Unless it’s your spouse or a person who will be sleeping on it too, opinions about mattresses are not highly valuable.
-You could, however, read online reviews of others to get a sense of the provided customer service of a given manufacturer or vendor.
+You could, however, read online reviews and mattress guides of others to get a sense of the provided customer service of a given manufacturer or vendor.
 Rather than specific products, what do others say about attentiveness, adhering to warranties, etc?
 Read complaints about Saatva and other manufacturers.

 Don’t Be Seduced By Brand Names

 You shouldn’t have to pay hundreds more due to the name attached to the mattress.
 Also, don’t dismiss the notion that a quality bed could be made by a range of independent manufacturers.
 An unheard name should not signal purchase anxiety.
 The quality of the mattress components as well as the integrity and reputation of the provider matter most.

 Some independent suppliers slam buyers with delivery charges.
 Most need to accept the charge for they have no other way of getting the mattress to their home.
 In some cases, if the mattress is not in the store, you could be charged for the labor and transportation involved to get it to the store in addition to your home.
 There are alternatives to paying a delivery charge.
 See if you can rent a truck or gain the aid of a friend with a pickup.
 You could save a lot by getting the mattress from the warehouse and transporting it yourself.